 How can I know if I have an alcohol disorder?

+Are the bottle and you close?
 If I drink excessively do I have an alcohol disorder?
 Drinking excessively does not necessarily mean you have an alcohol use disorder or AUD.
 Most excessive drinkers do not fit the criteria of AUD.
 Before the term AUD was used by professionals the common names it was known as was alcohol dependence and alcoholism.
 AUD is a chronic disease.
 For a diagnosis seek professional help.
 Some signs of severe alcohol use disorder include:

 - The inability to limit drinking

 - Continuing to drink regardless of personal or professional problems